Javi-Gallego/Vidext_video_player/README.md

 # Vidext Player

 This is a technical test for Vidext in which we have a player.
 We can select from a variety of videos that have view and like counts.
+The project has a similar style to the website [vidext.io/es](https://vidext.io/es) so I choose the same colors.

 ## Content 📝
   <ol>